department-of-veterans-affairs/vets-design-system-documentation/src/_foundation/design-tokens.md

 ## What are design tokens?

-Design tokens express a design decision by applying the many color, typography, and spacing options available in the U.S. Web Design System (USWDS) to specific contexts within the platforms at the VA.
+Design tokens express a design decision by applying the many color, typography, and spacing options available as [design tokens from the U.S. Web Design System (USWDS)](https://designsystem.digital.gov/design-tokens/) to specific contexts within the platforms at the VA.
 Design tokens allow us to propagate those design decisions to our platforms.

 ## Taxonomy and typology